camunda-community-hub/community/.github/ISSUE_TEMPLATE/new-community-extension-proposal-template.md

 ---
-name: New Community Extension Proposal Template
+name: New Community Extension Proposal
 about: Propose a new Camunda Community Hub Extension
 title: ''
 labels: ''